-Purpose: This team is developing and evaluating a new system of assessments that are aligned with current theoretical constructs and empirical findings pertaining to both reading comprehension and performance moderators; are sensitive to changes in development in reading comprehension; emphasize strategic reading processes empirically supported in the literature; provide greater information for guiding instruction (especially for students struggling to reach proficiency); and are comprised of texts and tasks that represent a range of purposeful literacy activities in which 21st century students are expected to read texts for understanding.
-Two types of assessments are being developed.
+Purpose: This team developed and evaluated a new system of assessments aligned with current theoretical constructs and empirical findings pertaining to both reading comprehension and performance moderators; sensitive to changes in development in reading comprehension; emphasize strategic reading processes empirically supported in the literature; provide greater information for guiding instruction (especially for students struggling to reach proficiency); and are comprised of texts and tasks that represent a range of purposeful literacy activities in which 21st century students are expected to read texts for understanding.
+Two types of assessments were developed.
 The first type of assessment, called GISA (Global, Integrated Scenario-Based Assessment), is a purpose-driven, scenario-based assessment that requires students to synthesize and evaluate information from multiple sources in order to solve problems, make decisions, or produce products to attain a defined goal The second type of assessment is a set of component skill measures designed to provide additional information about non-proficient readers to help identify or rule out potential bases for comprehension difficulties and predict developmental trajectories.
 The component measures assess proficiency in print skills, vocabulary, and oral language as they relate to growth in reading proficiency.
-Formative assessments (including progress monitoring and diagnostic measures) are being developed and evaluated to determine how well they predict performance on GISA as well as indicating a reader’s areas of strengths and weaknesses.
-Project partners include researchers at Educational Testing Service (ETS), Florida State University/Florida Center for Reading Research (FSU/FCRR), Arizona State University (ASU), and Northern Illinois University (NIU).
-ETS collaborates with schools and district personnel to inform the designs and provide feedback on the feasibility and utility of the assessments.
-Collaborators include superintendents, principals, school or district assessment specialists, English learner specialists, and reading teacher and/or curriculum specialists.
+Formative assessments (including progress monitoring and diagnostic measures) were developed and evaluated to determine how well they predict performance on GISA as well as indicating a reader's areas of strengths and weaknesses.
+Project partners included researchers at Educational Testing Service (ETS), Florida State University/Florida Center for Reading Research (FSU/FCRR), Arizona State University (ASU), and Northern Illinois University (NIU).
+ETS collaborated with schools and district personnel to inform the designs and provide feedback on the feasibility and utility of the assessments.
+Collaborators included superintendents, principals, school or district assessment specialists, English learner specialists, and reading teacher and/or curriculum specialists.

 Grade Span: Prekindergarten through Grade 12